City of Hallandale Beach - City of Choice

 Project of the Year Award in Structures - 2008 - Water Treatment Plant - South Florida American Public Works Association

-· 2010 Best Tasting Drinking Water Award from the FSAWWA Region IV
+· 2010 Best Tasting Drinking Water Award from the FSAWWA Region VI

 Hallandale Beach Cultural Center